A POSTAL HISTORY OF ZWOLLE

 Letter from Zwolle to Antwerp, Belgium, 22 October 1866.
 Trial circular datestamp ZWOLLE / 22/10 / 4-12 / 66, Ø 20 mm in red.
 Rate to Belgium, 0 - 15 wigtjes: 10 cents.
 The stamps are cancelled with a framed FRANCO handstamp.

-For the cancellation of stamps on prepaid printed matter, a franco twig handstamp (with a twig at the bottom) was issued to Post Office Zwolle on 3 March 1867.
+For the cancellation of stamps on prepaid printed matter, a franco twig datestamp (with a twig at the bottom) was issued to Post Office Zwolle on 3 March 1867.
 The handstamp did not meet the requirements and a new copy was sent on 1 November 1867, 'To replace one sent as unusable'.
-A new franco twig handstamp was send on 21 December 1868.
+Another new franco twig datestamp was sent on 21 December 1868.

 Circular sent from Zwolle to Genemuiden, 28 April 1875.
 The 1 cent printing stamp issue 1869 is cancelled with franco twig datestamp ZWOLLE / 28 APR 75 / FRANCO.
 Rate for printed matter from 1-1-1871 to 1-8-1876, 20 to 400 grams: 1 cent.

 From 1 April 1869, the postage stamps had to be cancelled with a dot or number handstamp (official name at the time: nommerstempel).
 Zwolle received number 135.
-These handstamps were send to Post Office Zwolle on 24 March 1869 and 15 December 1871.
+The handstamp was sent to Post Office Zwolle on 24 March 1869 and a second one on 15 December 1871.

 Letter from Zwolle to Antwerp, Belgium, 6 September 1869.
 The 10 cent stamp 1867 issue is cancelled with dot cancel 135.
 Two-letter cancel ZWOLLE / 6 SEP 69 / 8M - 12M.
 Rate to Belgium, 0 - 15 wigtjes: 10 cents.